Free ISBN Applications for South African Authors

-Firstly, here is a quick bit about what is application is for.
-This free service is shaped specially for South African authors to apply for and receive a 13 digit ISBN number.
-This unique ISBN number then needs to find its way both onto a book’s back cover as well as the Copyright page in your book’s front matter.
+First.
+This free service is shaped specially for South African authors to obtain a 13-digit ISBN.
+This unique ISBN then normally finds its way both onto a book’s back cover (with a barcode) and the Copyright page in your book’s first few pages.

-Secondly, before being tempted to click the submit button, there are a few things every author should know.
+Second.
+Before being tempted to click that submit button, there are a few things you need to know.👇

 - South African authors only.
 You will need to be able to provide valid South African address and contact details.

-- Allow at least 14 days for your application to be processed ⏳
+- Allow at least 19 days for your ISBNs to arrive in your inbox ⏳

-- We are not affiliated with the National Library of South Africa (NLSA) in anyway.
-We are a author-loving bunch of introverts who survive on ☕ and scraps of food thrown to us.
+- We are not affiliated with the National Library of South Africa (NLSA) in any way.
+We are an author-loving bunch of introverts who survive on ☕ and scraps of food thrown to us.
 If you would like to say thanks, read how in our FAQs below. 🎁

 The International Standard Book Number (ISBN) is a 13-digit number that uniquely identifies books published internationally.